 Football Helmet TestingJanuary 29, 2018

-CTE — a degenerative brain condition caused by repeated impacts to the head — is changing the game of football as we know it.
-Since the first instances of damaging plaque were uncovered during autopsies performed on former NFL players, the highly profitable sporting organization has changed rules and poured resources into finding ways to make the game as safe as possible for players.
+CTE — a degenerative brain condition that results from repeated impacts to the head — is changing the game of football as we know it.
+Since doctors first discovered the first instances of damaging plaque when performing autopsies on NFL players, the highly profitable sporting organization has changed rules and poured resources into finding ways to make the game as safe as possible for players.

+Maximizing the protection player helmets provide is one of the best ways to do this.
+Football helmet safety research is a higher priority than ever these days, and improved football helmet technology is abundant.
 The intention is to improve fit and comfort, as well as football helmet safety ratings.
 But the most important goal is to provide better protection for players.
-Before these new designs can see use, they are subject to testing to determine whether they are up to NFL standards.
+Before these new designs can see use, they require testing to determine whether they are up to NFL standards.

 How to Test a Helmet